HomeRobot: Open-Vocabulary Mobile Manipulation: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We proposed a combined simulation and real-world benchmark to enable progress on the important problem of \ovmmLong{}.
 We ran extensive experiments showing promising simulation and real-world results from two baselines: a heuristic baseline based on a state-of-the-art motion planner~\cite{gervet2022navigating} and a reinforcement learning baseline trained with DDPPO~\cite{wijmans2019dd}.
-In the future, we hope to improve the complexity of the problem space, adding more complex natural language and multi-step commands instead of pick-and-place, and provide end-to-end baselines instead of modular policies.
-Various proposed solutions for open-vocabulary navigation~\cite{chen2022open,shafiullah2022clip,bolte2023usa} and manipulation of unknown objects~\cite{stone2023open,curtis2022long,driess2023palm,liu2022structdiffusion} suggest possible ways of improving performance.
+In the future, we hope to improve the complexity of the problem space, adding more complex natural language and multi-step commands, and provide end-to-end baselines instead of modular policies.